Lemonsity/Databse/README.md

 Finding the value user wants require O(1) time (HashMap)

-For each element in the ArrayList that matches the user wanted value, it require roughly 2N iteration to extract information for each row
+For each element m in the ArrayList that matches the user wanted value, it require roughly 2N iteration to extract information for each row

-Thus total time complexity is O(N), where N stand for the amount of column in the table
+Thus total time complexity is O(NM), where N stand for the amount of column in the table, M represent the amount of element with requested value